itsektionen/styrdokument/docs/CONTRIBUTING.md

 All pull requests **must** be merged _in chronological order_ of the dates they got approved by a chapter meeting.
 If multiple pull requests were voted on at the same chapter meeting, the internal order is not important.

-In order for a PR to be merged, it needs to be approved by the chapter meeting.
+In order for a pull request to be merged, it needs to be approved by the chapter meeting.

-There are formatting rules to follow for this repository that will be checked on every PR automatically.
+There are formatting rules to follow for this repository that will be checked on every pull request automatically.
 These are in place to find blatant errors.
 However, some things might slip through and they are not super strict, so you always need to double-check your work.